rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 ## High Availability Installs

-When installing, upgrading, or rolling back Rancher Server in a [high availability configuration]({{< baseurl >}}/rancher/v2.x/en/installation/ha), you can choose what version of Rancher you want to use.
+When installing, upgrading, or rolling back Rancher Server in a [high availability configuration]({{< baseurl >}}/rancher/v2.x/en/installation/ha), you can choose what repository from which to pull your Rancher images.

-The images available for installation are controlled by two factors:

-- The repository of Helm charts that you will configure (or have configured) during initial installation of Rancher Server.
-- The `rancherImageTag` option, which you can set from the command line.

 ### Rancher Chart Repositories